This was a really pleasant walk – first up the eastern bank of the River Douglas, then the south bank of the Ribble, and all the way into Preston.

 While shuddering thinking about having to use that, a strangely familiar smell fills my nostrils.
 Not altogether unpleasant, but not salivating either, but I can’t quite place it.
 That’s it – dog biscuits!
 For me, smells instantly arouse distant memories, seemingly bypassing any conscious thought, projecting those memories directly into the front of my mind, welcome or not.
 A memory of crunching on dog biscuits usurps my previously contented disposition – an involuntary dare shamefully imposed upon me by my older brother when I was little.
 Sure enough…. it’s a dog biscuit factory, and a huge one at that!

-Shortly after the dog biscuit factory, the path turns off the main road and follows the raised banks along the east bank of the River Douglas.
-On the other side of the river, I pass several familiar sights from the last walk where I was walking southwards on the opposite bank, including the somehow visually appealing pipe-bridge, looking even better today half-submerged in the high tide.
+The path turns off the main road and follows the raised banks along the east bank of the River Douglas.
+On the other side, I pass several familiar sights from the last section where I was walking southwards on the opposite bank, including the somehow visually appealing pipe-bridge, looking even better today half-submerged in the storm floods.

 I come across the site of my “slurry adventure“, and realise what a mess that farm is – no surprise then that the farmer created such a foul pit right on the public footpath, this guy clearly doesn’t give a shit about much!